philippinespire/pire_ssl_data_processing/halichoeres_miniatus/README.md

 Genome Haploid Length |592,484,550 bp |594,056,703 bp |593,270,627 bp
 Model Fit |95.4277%  |96.3268% |

+I will use 593000000 as the genome size estimate.

 ## Step 8.
 Assemble the genome using [SPAdes](https://github.com/ablab/spades#sec3.2)

 I ran SPAdes on contaminated libraries and assesed them with QUAST and Busco